stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
 ### Going all the way

-1. What is St George’s known forThe Blessed/Good Life comes through knowing Jesus
+1. What is St George’s known for
 2. Two problems Jesus addresses
 3. Case studies
 4. The righteousness of God